-- · Buildings.....
+- Buildings......
 50 years

-- · Computer equipment.....5 years

-- · Property & Equipment......5 years
+- Property & Equipment......5 years

-- · Motor Vehicles......
+- Motor Vehicles......
 4 years

-- · Furniture & fittings.....5 years
+- Furniture & fittings......5 years

-- · Lease hold ImprovementOver the remaining life of the lease
+- Lease hold Improvement .....Over the remaining life of the lease

 Land is not depreciated.
 Work in progress is also not depreciated.

 Property and Equipment is derecognised on disposal or when no future economic benefits are expected from its use.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is recognised in 'Other operating income' in the income statement in the year the asset is derecognised.